Click to play music.

 wear out, fall out, or spread out.

 More pictures to follow.
-I am thinking that all of the pictures in this stat were taken in 1939.
+I am thinking that most all of the pictures in this web page were taken in 1939.
+I have made note of those that I think were taken in 1940.
 Again, trying to take a picture, even now days, of a subject with a white background is a difficult manner.
 The "White" tends to fool the camera lens and the results, for an amateur photographer, are not the best of quality.
 My hat is off the person/persons that took these pictures.......

 ~jrd........~